xuxiangwen/xuxiangwen.github.io/_notes/60-rpa/uipath/academy/associate_certification.md

 - Picture-in-Picture (PIP).

   The Picture-in-Picture feature allows you to run attended processes in collaboration with the Robot.
-A process started in the Picture-in-Picture mode runs in an isolated Windows session, thus allowing you to use the machine while the process is runnin
+A process started in the Picture-in-Picture mode runs in an isolated Windows session, thus allowing you to use the machine while the process is running.

   不是很理解